The raw vegan diet will only contain vegan protein, so becoming a vegan may become quite a challenge.

 A healthy vegan diet will require some knowledge about nutrition.
 As becoming a vegan could put you at risk of becoming deficient in vitamin B12.

 And the raw vegan diet may not be suitable for young and growing children because of the limitations of vegan protein.
+Poorly planned vegan diets will also be low in levels of calcium, zinc, iron, vitamin D, vitamin K2, and

 This vegan diet combines becoming a vegan with becoming a raw foodist.
 It excludes all foods of animal origin and all foods cooked above 116 - 118 degrees F.